 Drone shots, underwater portraits, and candid golden-hour moments create an album that feels cinematic.

-According to Mermaid Pictures, 15 distinct beach photo concepts are trending right now, and the ones guests remember most are the ones that feel spontaneous rather than posed.
+The Mermaid Pictures team has identified 15 distinct beach photo concepts trending right now, and the ones guests remember most are the ones that feel spontaneous rather than posed.

 -